Rowing at the Summer Olympics

-Rowing at the Summer Olympics has been part of the competition since its debut in the 1900 Summer Olympics.
+Rowing has been part of the Summer Olympics since its debut in the 1900 Games.
 Rowing was on the program at the 1896 Summer Olympics but was cancelled due to bad weather.
 Only men were allowed to compete until the women's events were introduced at the 1976 Summer Olympics in Montreal which gave national federations the incentive to support women's events and catalysed growth in women's rowing.
 Lightweight rowing events (which have weight-limited crews) were introduced to the games in 1996.

 Qualifying for the rowing events is under the jurisdiction of the World Rowing Federation.
 World Rowing predates the modern Olympics and was the first international sport federation to join the modern Olympic movement.

 Summary

 Events

-At the 2016 and other recent Olympics, the following 14 events were contested:

-Men: Single sculls, Double sculls, Quadruple sculls, Coxless pair, Coxless four, Eight.
+At the 2020 and 2024 Olympics, the following 14 events were contested for both men and women: Single sculls, Double sculls, Quadruple sculls, lightweight double sculls, Coxless pair, Coxless four, Eight.